emgong/double-takes/app/posts/2017-01-17-how-and-why-to-use-git-lfs.md

 For more information, check out the core [Git LFS documentation][core-docs].
 In particular, the following documents are useful jumping-off points:

 - [This document][server-discovery] on "server discovery": pointing uploads at a specific server _independent_ of the location of the Git remote.
-- [This document][extensions] on "extensions": hooking and wrapping the core LFS behaviour, e.g. adding a wrapper to sign files before upload.
+- [This document][extensions] on "extensions": hooking and wrapping the core LFS behavior, e.g. adding a wrapper to sign files before upload.
 - [The spec for Git LFS][spec], which goes into further detail of the inner-workings of Git LFS.

 [git-lfs]: https://git-lfs.github.com/